2023 GRAVEL Ride Guide

 Our camp is filled with every thing you need for the weekend, from hot showers, to delicious meals, to great entertainment.

 Cycle Oregon will provide dinner on site Friday and Saturday, and breakfast and lunch on Saturday and Sunday.

 - Breakfast: 6:00 – 8:30 a.m

-MENU Friday Dinner Korean chicken, kalua pork, yakisoba with veggies, veggie stir-fry, rice, mac, green salad, fruit salad, cupcakes & cheesecakes Saturday Breakfast Franz baked goods, oatmeal bar with toppings, plain scramble, manchego & vegetable frittata, bacon, home fries, fresh fruit, Nossa Familia Coffee Saturday Lunch Turkey sandwich, hummus & veggie wrap (vegan), potato salad, chips, Franz cookie Saturday Dinner Smoked beef brisket, lemon caper salmon, field roast w/ herb gravy (vegan), mashed red skin potatoes, seasonal veggies, green salad, assorted desserts Sunday Breakfast Franz baked goods, oatmeal bar with toppings, scrambled eggs, turkey sausage, veggie sausage, veggies, hashbrowns, fresh fruit, Nossa Familia Coffee Sunday Lunch Pasta salad with choice of protein, make-your-own-PBJ, fresh fruit, chips, Franz cookie No Dinner on Sunday
+MENU Friday Dinner Korean chicken, kalua pork, yakisoba with veggies, veggie stir-fry, rice, mac, green salad, fruit salad, cupcakes & cheesecakes Saturday Breakfast Franz baked goods, oatmeal bar with toppings, plain scramble, manchego & vegetable frittata, bacon or veggie sausage, home fries, fresh fruit, Nossa Familia Coffee Saturday Lunch Turkey sandwich on Franz Organic Bread, make your own pb&j (vegan), potato salad, chips, Franz cookie Saturday Dinner Smoked beef brisket, lemon caper salmon, field roast w/ herb gravy (vegan), mashed red skin potatoes, seasonal veggies, green salad, dessert tray with brownies, lemon bars & macarons Sunday Breakfast Franz baked goods, oatmeal bar with toppings, scrambled eggs, turkey sausage, veggie sausage, veggies, hashbrowns, fresh fruit, Nossa Familia Coffee Sunday Lunch Pasta salad with choice of protein, make-your-own-PBJ, fresh fruit, chips, Franz cookie No Dinner on Sunday

 * Must be registered as a vegetarian to receive the vegetarian main course option.